AccelerateNetworks/fusionpbx-rest-api/README.md

 # FusionPBX REST API
-This README is lacking.
-For now.
-This is an app for [FusionPBX](http://www.fusionpbx.com/).
+An HTTP API for [FusionPBX](http://www.fusionpbx.com/).

 # Install
-To install it, clone into fusionpbx's `app/` folder and run the menu upgrades (Log into the web interface, Advanced -> Upgrade, check Schema and Menu Defaults, press Execute).
+To install it, clone into fusionpbx's `app/` folder.
+Make sure this repo clones into a folder called `rest_api`.
+Then log into the FusionPBX web interface, select Advanced -> Upgrade, check Schema and Menu Defaults, press Execute.

 # Use